10 Tips to Calm a Fussy Newborn

 Tried and True tips to help new parents get through those first few weeks with baby

-Over the course of my 11 years of not only being a mother, but also a professional newborn and baby photographer here in San Diego, I have learned quite a few tricks of the trade to help our little ones settle comfortably into their new outside world.
+Over the course of my 11 years of not only being a mother, but also a professional newborn and baby photographer in San Diego, I have learned quite a few tricks of the trade to help our little ones settle comfortably into their new outside world.
 You may wonder why in the world you would want to take advice from a newborn photographer.
 Well, as newborn photographers, our main role is to turn to our Baby Whisperer experience to soothe, calm and settle these tiny beings into comfortable poses in a limited amount of time.
 Below, I have streamlined my most important tips and tricks in order for you to do these at home.
+So without further ado, here are 10 Tips to Calm a Fussy Newborn.
 Enjoy 🙂

 - Full Belly